- Publisher: Curl Up Press

 Part 1: From Author To Entrepreneur

-The arc of the author’s journey, definition of an author-entrepreneur, deciding on your definition of success.
+The arc of the author’s journey, definition of an author-entrepreneur, deciding on your definition of success and why it’s important as well as what you want for your life.
 Plus/ should you start a company?

 Part 2: Products and Services

-How you can turn one manuscript into multiple streams of income by exploiting all the different rights, various business models for authors and how to evaluate them, information on contracts, copyright and piracy.
+How you can turn one manuscript into multiple streams of income by exploiting all the different rights, various business models for authors and how to evaluate your own, information on contracts, copyright and piracy.
 Plus/ putting together a production plan.

 Part 3: Employees, Suppliers and Contractors

-The team you need to run your business.
-Your role as author and what you’re committing to, as well as co-writing.
+The team you need to run your business as an author-entrepreneur.
+Your role as author and what you’re committing to in the business, as well as co-writing.
 Editors, agents and publishers, translators, book designers and formatters, audiobook narrators, book-keeping and accounting, virtual assistants.
 Plus/ how to manage your team.

 Part 4: Customers